kaicataldo/eleventy-plugin-react/README.md

 This was started as a proof of concept, and I would love to improve this package.
 Things that I think would be beneficial to explore:

 - Tests
-- Expose ability to modify underlying Webpack and Babel configs to allow for TypeScript, SCSS, etc. Potentially switch Babel to a peer dependency and treat it similarly to React.
+- Expose ability to modify underlying Webpack and Babel configs to allow for TypeScript, SCSS, etc.
 - Improve dev UX by using Babel/Webpack cache
 - Reduce load time by splitting out common dependencies into separate bundle so that they can be cached in the browser